Helsinki to Paris

 Helsinki to Nice

-Shanghai to Paris
+Seoul to Paris

 New York to Paris

-Nagoya to Paris
+Saint Petersburg to Paris

-Tokyo to Paris
+Kuopio to Paris

 France is the world’s most popular tourist destination and that’s no surprise – it really has it all.
 There’s an abundance of cultural heritage with castles seemingly everywhere.
 The astonishing landscapes range from classy beaches to snow-clad alpine peaks and marvellous modern cities.
 Think of anything you could possibly want from a destination and France has it!